openstack-archive/fuel-plugin-lma-collector/doc/source/metrics/haproxy.rst

 * ``haproxy.backend.session_current``, total number of current sessions for all backends.
 * ``haproxy.backend.error_responses``, total number of error responses for all backends.

-where frontend and backend are one of:
+Where frontend and backend are one of:

 * cinder-api
 * glance-api